1 What is Data?

 Technology has become an integral part of our daily life.
 Almost everything we do tracks and collects data on us.
 This includes checking our social media in the morning, purchasing food with our credit card, and even “scanning” our ID to enter buildings.
 Every company we interact with collects data on us whether we like it or not, including the Government.
 It should be mentioned that not all of this is bad.
 The school collects information about what classes you have passed, credit card companies collect information to determine how reliable you are in paying your bills, and hospitals collect medical history about you to improve your level of care.

 Before reading on, you should stop and think about what information about you is out there.
-Can you think of specific companies/groups which have a lot of data bout you?
-Do you think it is a good or bad thing that information about you is collected?

 Because of the large amount of data that is floating around in the “wild”, scientists say that we are currently in the “Age of Information/Data”.
 Another term, coined in a 2013 article titled “The Rise of Big Data”, describes the process of “taking all aspects of life and turning them into data [\(\dots\)] Once we datafy things, we can transform their purpose and turn the information into new forms of value.”
 This results in a “digital footprint”; as we leave a trail of data about ourselves wherever we go.
 This digit footprint starts when we are born and follows us throughout our lives.
 Companies are able to change/tweak products based on the data they collect about our preferences (think how social media evolved based on the apps we used), but these products can also change how we behave (think social media addiction).